The 3-adic valuations of Stirling numbers of the first kind: Introduction

+For integers $n\ge 1$ and $0\le k\le n$, we write $s(n, k)$ for the unsigned Stirling number of the first kind and $S(n, k)$ for the Stirling number of the second kind.
+These two families are characterized by

+respectively, where $(x)_n=x(x-1)(x-2)\cdots(x-n+1)$ denotes the falling factorial.
+Equivalently, $s(n, k)$ counts permutations of an $n$-element set by their number of cycles, while $S(n, k)$ counts partitions of such a set into $k$ nonempty blocks.

-Many authors studied the divisibility properties of Stirling numbers of the second kind, see, for example, \cite{[Am],[CF],[Da],[FQ],[HQ],[HZ1],[TL],[TL2],[TL3],[Lu],[Mi],[Wan],[HZ2],[HZ3]}.
-But there are few of results on the divisibility of the Stirling numbers of the first kind in the literature.
-It is also noticed that the Stirling number of the first kind is closely related to the \emph{$k$-th elementary symmetric function} $H(n, k)$ of $1,1/2,...,1/n$ by the following identity
+Throughout this paper, $p$ denotes a prime.
+The arithmetic properties of Stirling numbers have been studied extensively.
+For Stirling numbers of the second kind, much of the literature concerns congruences, periodicity, and $p$-adic valuations; see, for example, \cite{[Am],[CF],[Da],[HZ1], [TL],[TL2],[TL3],[Lu],[Mi],[Wan],[HZ2],[HZ3]}.
+For Stirling numbers of the first kind, the corresponding valuation problem is less completely understood.
+Stirling numbers of the first kind are closely related to generalized harmonic sums.
+For $0\le k\le n$, define